 After their story, I included information about the route I dedicated to these heroes.
 I hope you can learn more about them and gain an understanding of what they have done for us.

-USMC Cpl.
-Jason L. Dunham, Iraq War – Squad Leader, 4th Platoon, Company K, 3rd Battalion, 7th Marine Regiment, 1st Marine Division, I Marine Expeditionary Force
+This route is dedicated to US Marine Corps Corporal Jason L. Dunham.
+Jason was a squad leader, 4th Platoon, Company K, 3rd Battalion, 7th Marine Regiment, 1st Marine Division, I Marine Expeditionary Force

 Jason Dunham, was born on November 10, 1981 in Scio, New York and lived there his entire life with his parents Dan and Deb and two brothers and a sister.
 Coincidentally he was born on the 206th anniversary of the founding of the Marine Corps!
 He graduated from Scio High school in 2000, having played basketball for his high school team.